International Citizens Insurance Logo

 1. Rethink How and Where You Hire

-When U.S. entry becomes harder or costlier, consider distributed or EOR-based hiring.
+When U.S. entry becomes more difficult or expensive, consider distributed or EOR-based hiring.

 Employer of Record (EOR) providers can act as the legal employer in an employee’s country of residence—handling payroll, benefits, and compliance—allowing you to access international talent without visa sponsorship.